 Create task

-, you can task ICEYE’s constellation directly using the createTask
+With a valid contractID, you can task ICEYE’s constellation directly using the createTask operation.

 See also the Tasking API Specification for an exhaustive list of optional parameters to customize the task.